davidtaing/real-estate/core/src/repositories/README.md

-# Repositories
+# Models

-This directory contains code for repositories provided by this app.
+This directory contains code for models provided by this app.